dkhubs/fullstack-reactjs/README.md

     )
   }
 }

+export default App;
 ```
-3. Now, we're going to pass the data through to the child component (Table) with properties, kind of how you might pass data through using data- attributes.
+3. Now, we're going to pass the data through to the child component (Table) with properties in `App.js`.
 We can call the property whatever we want, and I'll put curly braces around it as it's a JavaScript expression
 ```
 return (
   <div className="container">